 Landscaping and planting design for the Land Bridge create a sense of the original ecosystems of the site.
 From the bottomland hardwoods area of the river end, the plantings create a transition to a prairie area, and then to a grasslands area at the opposite end of the bridge, near the Fort.
 Visitors who walk along the bridge are invited to stop at three viewpoints: the River Overlook, Prairie Overlook, and Village Overlook.
 The curving bridge overpass forms an arc that implies a large circle.
 This circle of connection also recalls a round basket, with basketry patterns appearing on the walkways and buttresses of the bridge.
 From above, the fragments of pattern along the walk can be read as the partially revealed form of a giant basket.

 Welcome Gate and Entry Grove

 An Entry Grove and sculptural Welcome Gate are on the river side of the Land Bridge, as if to welcome visitors arriving by canoe.
 Native hardwood trees represent the original riparian (riverside) forest.
 The Entry Grove is the first of four native ecosystems planted in a continuum from one side of the Land Bridge to the other.
 Two cedar logs topped with two crossed cedar canoe paddles form the Welcome Gate, created by Native artist Lillian Pitt.
-A cast-glass face of a Chinook woman is set into the blade of each paddle.
+A cast-glass face of a Lower Columbia River woman is set into the blade of each paddle.